gttdo/asset-tool-local/readme.md

 ```

-4. Run MAMP and make sure that the Web Server you're using is Apache.
-Moreover, check that your MAMP settings and ensure that your document root is under:
+5. Run MAMP and make sure that the Web Server is set to Apache.
+Moreover, our document root should be under where it can look for our project files.
 ```
 MAC: Macintosh HD > Applications > MAMP > htdocs

 WINDOWS: C:\\ > MAMP > htdocs
 ```

-5. On the MAMP Application, click on "Open WebStart page".
+6. On the MAMP Application, click on "Open WebStart page".
 On the web page, under the "Tools" dropdown, click on phpMyAdmin.
-This will be the GUI Frontend of your database.
-You can run SQL queries to create your database or use the frontend interface.
+This will be the GUI Frontend of our database.
+You can run SQL queries to create our database or use the frontend interface.

-6. Create a new database and name it "asset_tool".
+7. Create a new database and name it "asset_tool".

-7. In your asset_tool database, create 3 tables by running SQL commands.
+8. In our asset_tool database, create 3 tables by running SQL commands.
 Click on the "SQL" tab and copy and paste the mysql code under ``users.sql, devices.sql and loans.sql `` one at a time.
-After each copy and paste, submit the query with "Go".
+After copying and pasting the SQL commands, submit the query with "Go" and repeat it again for the remaining two sql tables.

-8. Lastly, to make sure that your database is connected to your web application, verify that your host, server username, password and database name are declared in your config file.
-Your config file is inside your includes folder from your root.
+9. Almost there!
+We're now going to make sure that our database is connected with our web application by verifying our host name, server username, password and database name in our config file.
+Our config file is inside our /includes folder from our root.
 ```
 $con  =  mysqli_connect("localhost", "root", "root", "asset_tool");
 ```

-9. Head on to your localhost:8888/{project_name} page, create an account and use it to sign in!
+10. Head on to our localhost:8888/{project_name} web page, and you'll see the login page.
+Create an account and use it to sign in!
+If you're running into a broken or redirect page, make sure that your localhost url is correct within the folders and index.php file.

 ### :hammer_and_wrench: Future Features